NetSPI/PESecurity/README.md

 PEchecker
 =========

-Powershell script to check if a EXE/DLL has been compiled with ASLR, DEP, or SafeSEH.
+Powershell script to check if an image (EXE/DLL) has been compiled with ASLR, DEP, or SafeSEH.

 ```
 Check a single file